-7.1 SECURITY FUNCTIONAL REQUIREMENTS
+7.2 SECURITY FUNCTIONAL REQUIREMENTS

 This section states the security functional requirements for the Java Card System - Closed configuration.
-For readability and for compatibility with the original Java Card System Protection Profile Collection - Standard 2.2 Configuration [PP/0305], requirements are arranged into groups.
+For readability and for compatibility with previous versions, requirements are arranged into groups.
 All the groups defined in the table below apply to this Protection Profile.